Selling a House Without a Realtor? Here are the Requirements

 Do you need an attorney to sell your home FSBO?

 Some states require a licensed attorney to sell a home.
 Be sure to find out what your state’s requirements are.
-Benefits of having a real estate attorney include:
+These are the benefits of having a real estate attorney:

 1. Resolve legal issues.
-According to the National Association of Realtors, 30% of home sales experience contract delays.
+According to the NAR, 15% of contacts had delayed settlement in January 2025.
 These are often problems with titling or financing.
 An attorney can assist with whatever legal issues arise at closing.

 2. Mediate disputes.
 Disagreements can arise over contractual confusion.
-Legal eagles can provide counsel to resolve differences.
+Legal professionals can provide counsel to resolve differences.

 3. Review property title.
 Although title companies typically conduct these steps, an attorney could also review and draft the title and contracts.